-- Abusive Parents: Of the emotion and verbal kind.
+- Abusive Dad: Of the emotional and verbal kind.
 He refuses to see Yato as anything else but a God of Calamity and puts him down when he tries to do good things.
 He's no better to Nora; he was the one who forced her to become a stray by giving her off to Yato and he would punish her whenever he thought she was a "bad girl".

-- Bad Ass: He may be a smug, devious utterly amoral man, but Yato's father is this.
-He's a human whose effectively immortal with his Body Surf stchick, manages to manipulate Gods like it's part of his daily routine, and when he first goes up against Yato in his current form, dominates the battle with Yato not landing a single hit on him.
+- Badass: He may be a smug, devious utterly amoral man, but Yato's father is this.
+He's a human whose effectively immortal with his Body Surf stchick, manages to manipulate Gods with the ease of a film director handling actors, and when he first goes up against Yato in his current form, dominates the battle with Yato not landing a single hit on him.

 - Berserk Button: Yato implies that his attempts to escape "Father's" influence is this for him.

-- Big Bad: He's actively trying to take Yato and Yukine and is conflict with the gods
+- Big Bad: He's actively trying to take Yato and Yukine and is in conflict with the gods.

 - Body Surf: According to Yato, he's a human who survives by constantly changing bodies via a technique similar to divine possession.
 Currently he's inside one of Hiyori's classmates, Kouta Fujisaki.